 - A subject matter expert (SME) will provide the tools and a process.
-The tools will include descriptions on how and why.
+The tools will include descriptions of how and why.

 - The participants will perform a series of exercises.
-These exercises should be designed with the specific learning in mind, and will provide the participants with hands-on learning.
+These exercises should be designed with specific learning in mind and will provide the participants with hands-on learning.

 By obtaining multiple perspectives on any situation, the participants are exposed to the potential of synergy.
 Synergy is the concept that two or more (we prefer more) people come up with ideas that are greater than the sum of their individual ideas.
 We believe that small groups benefit from synergistic thinking and that the sharing of ideas between group members stimulates new and more creative ideas than any one person in the group (including the SME) could come up with by themselves.
 In this vein, it is imperative that the debrief include all participants and not just the SME or facilitator providing feedback.
 The participants in the workshop will provide great feedback, and new insight, while at the same time learning through sharing ideas.

 That is not to dismiss the importance and value that a professional facilitator or SME brings to the workshop.
 They are important, and frankly, trying to operate a workshop without one, would be much like trying to have a group of students teach their own chemistry class.
 The facilitator provides the framework for the learning but is not a lecturer.
 The SME is there to inform and guide the participants through carefully selected exercises that facilitate the learning.